santanagabi/santanagabi/README.md

 -->

 ### Hi there 👋
-- 🔥 Web Full Stack .NET Developer
+- 🔥 Web Full Stack .NET Developer and System Analysis and Development Student at Federal Institute of Education, Science and Technology of São Paulo

 - 🔭 I’m currently working at [Mercado Eletrônico](https://www.me.com.br/)